almamun2b/react-health-care/README.md

 ### Technology Used

-We used BootStrap, CSS3, HTML5, React, Custom API...etc to Develop this Site.
+We used CSS, Bootstrap, React, React Router, Custom-API, Context-API, Firebase to Develop this Site.